pftaylor61/ocws-slider/README.md

 2. A method for implementing multiple sliders.
 3. Micro-thumbnails of the Slider Images posted in the Admin Slider Image list.

+## Version 0.5
+Slider content added, to produce a better slder.
+This involved changing the js file, as well as the post-type declaration.

 ## Version 0.3.1
 Some better instructions were added.